Are My Simulation Results Valid?

 In other instances

-When trying to replicate experimental data or actual response in the field with simulation.
+When trying to replicate experimental data or actual response in the field with simulation software.
 It is important to remember that the source of potential discrepancies is often in the setups.
 Therefore, it is recommended to carefully revise all the features prior to running the analysis.
 Those include boundary conditions, material properties, etc. .
 The more accurate the quantitative results you are seeking, the more careful you should be with the setup of your model and interpretation of results.

 The good news is if you setup your model correctly you can be confident that the results are very close approximations of the physical or theoretical values.